loganeworth/Portfolio-HW2/README.md

 ## Description

 This project was created in order to have a portfolio website that students can use once we finish the bootcamp to show employers.
-The portfolio website will contain links to our projects, an about us section, our contact information, a profile picture and our resume.
+The portfolio website contains links to our projects, an about us section, our contact information, and our resume.
 This project taught me how to build a project from scracth.
 I learned how to effectively utulilize advanced CSS features.

 ## Installation